-The Settings menu Tape Quick Load item controls whether the ROM is hooked or not.
+The Edit->Preferences->Tape quick load menu item controls whether the ROM is hooked or not.
 If you turn this off Spectrian will load the tape just as a real Spectrum does, complete with tape loading noises.
-In this mode you can start and stop the tape using the Programs menu.
+In this mode you can start and stop the tape using the Spectrian menu.

-The Settings menu Tape Auto Load item controls what happens when you first select a TAP file from the Program Browser.
+The Edit->Preferences->Tape auto load menu item controls what happens when you first select a TAP file from the Program Browser.
 By default it is set to 'On', meaning that Spectrian resets the Spectrum and then enters the text LOAD "" on a 48K, or just Enter on a 128K after a short delay.
 If auto loading is switched off, the TAP file is merely opened and positioned at the beginning, ready for the Spectrum to load.